 My daughter can not think she has to protect people who hurt her.
 She has to know victims never need to protect the people who hurt them.

-10. Encourage your kids to tell you how they’re feeling.
+10. Encourage your kids to tell you how they’re feeling to bully-proof them.

 We need to encourage our kids to talk about how they’re feeling.
 They need to know it’s okay to be mad or sad or embarrassed and can still come to you.